How Many Special Purpose Districts in Washington?

 Two reference sources of value are:

-- Audit Team Entity List - Includes auditor assignments for special districts, which helps determine whether a district is still active.
+- Audit Team - - A search by entity provides auditor assignments for special districts, which may help helps determine whether a district is still active

 - Audit Report Search - The audit reports for special districts contain a brief paragraph on the history of the district.